matwerber1/goldenmate_orion_1000/.amazonq/rules/python.md

 - use uv to manage project python dependencies
 - if not already activated, activate the project's virtual env by running `source .venv/bin/activate`
 - add an empty **init**.py to any newly-created sub-directories within the tests/ directory.
+- add type annotations to all function and method return types.
+If a function or method does not return a value, use "-> None".
+- add type annotations to all parameters in function and method call signatures